I organize with a tenant union and I’m a YIMBY. Both sides can do better.

 - YIMBYs are a big-tent coalition between two main tendencies, market-urbanists and social justice urbanists (any descriptive word in front of urbanist sounds silly, I know).
 They both share the belief that housing shortages are bad, building more homes in shortages are necessary, and exclusionary zoning is unjust.
 Market urbanism believes, “When left to market forces, as opposed to intervention, land use patterns and transportation systems better reflect the diverse needs and desires of individuals in society.”
 Social justice urbanists generally believe social (public) housing and anti-displacement policies should supplant new market rate construction.
 “New construction can’t be built fast enough to meet the needs of people facing immediate displacement, and rents in new buildings are often unaffordable to workers and families making below the median income.”

 - Some YIMBYs fund their organizing through developer and philanthropy funding.
-This is not bad (it paid for my scholarship to YIMBYtown, along with a 1/4 of attendees), but may influence their politics.
+This is not bad (Facebook money paid for my scholarship to YIMBYtown, along with a 1/4 of attendees), but may influence their politics.

 - YIMBYs are decentralized.
 Each local group has autonomy over their platform and objectives.
 SFyimby, which is the most well known, is viewed as representative of the rest of the YIMBY movement.
 Without being definitive, they are moderate with a lean towards market urbanism.
 I’m more familiar with the YIMBYs in Seattle, who have a much stronger social justice bent.